 Interdisciplinary, Deep Learning: The Unique High School Curriculum

 In the Upper Grades, we continue to find connections across disciplines.
 Our courses include Salt, Ethics and Policy, Theatre of the World, Equality, Food, Thought, among many other innovative and intriguing courses.
-Each course is honors level and interdisciplinary, and students learn all of the disciplines (algebra, chemistry, biology, physics, literature, composition, history, and so on) through the unique and interesting non-siloed course lens.
+Each course is honors level and interdisciplinary, and students integrate all of the disciplines through the unique and interesting non-siloed course lens.

 Each of our non-siloed courses is designed around benchmarks for in-depth study, with students learning through reading, writing, discussion, collaboration, problem solving, and projects.
 Course titles include Thought, Food, Reflection, Methods of Study within Scholar Projects, Water, Complexity and Unintended Consequences, Theatre of the World, Equality, Salt, Sugar, Print, Journeys, Design and Engineering, Ethics and Policy, The Body Puzzle, Frontiers and Borders, Light and Sound, among many others.

 In addition to their courses, each student designs and pursues independent projects and research studies.
-Many of these students pursue their projects in the Idea Lab space of the Upper School.
+Many of these students integrate work from the Idea Lab space into their projects.

 Water: Water is the resource that runs the world.
 There is nothing more essential, and few things more complex.
 Our work will grow from an explicit understanding of the science of water, the mathematics of its scarcity and abundance, and how it has influenced and been influenced by the development of human civilizations.